Cornelius Castoriadis (1922—1997)

 Ulteriore, Castoriadis argued that creation does not prevent deterministic accounts from, per così dire, sticking.
 Creation cannot be simply opposed to determinism; rather creation only excludes the idea that there could be a total inclusion of the various strata of beings (and creations) within “a single ultimate and elementary level” of determination (World in Fragments 393).
 Così, Castoriadis did not deny that creations lend themselves to being understood in terms of continuous difference (production, deduction) or determination.
 Piuttosto, a stratum of explicable difference always emerges as a result of the relationship of a creation to those conditions in and with (but not from) which it occurs.
 Per esempio, while Greek democracy was a radically new social creation in history, this creation also at once re-instituted many of the conditions with and in which it emerged.
 Così, resultant continuities and (mere) differences are evident between Greek democracy and the world existing prior to its emergence.
 This stratum of continuity and (mere) difference is somewhat explicable in terms of what is producible or deducible from already existing conditions or elements; but democracy is also something wholly original, something lacking complete continuity with what precedes.

 Finalmente, Castoriadis’s terminology of the ex nihilo should not be confused with the theological sense of creation ex nihilo.
-Theological creation, he argued, is usually treated as “production” by God according to ideas or pre-existing potentialities, such as the nature or mind of God (Fenêtre sur le Chaos 160-164).
+Theological creation, ha sostenuto, is usually treated as “production” by God according to ideas or pre-existing potentialities, such as the nature or mind of God (Fenêtre sur le Chaos 160-164).
 A God who looks to ideas that always exist, whether those ideas are God’s own (Augustine) or eternal models not identical to god (Platone), is not thought of as genuinely creative in Castoriadis’s sense.
 Ulteriore, theology usually says the world’s creation is a completed affair.
 It might play itself out in interesting ways; but this “playing out” does not include the possibility of any radical newness.
 Così, traditional solutions to the theodicy problem—whether they involve a God who continually creates the world according to general laws (Malebranche) or a God who creates pre-packaged monads (Leibniz)—always posit that God has a plan established in advance when he creates the world “once and for all.”
 At its most extreme point, pertanto, theological creation is in fact coincident with the most radical necessitarianism (Spinozza).
 They both deny the radically new.
 Così, Castoriadis joked that “spiritualists are the worst materialists” (Fenêtre sur le Chaos 161).

 b.
 Related Theoretical Concepts